destotelhorus/DCSMissionTools/README.md

 If wished for, wrong EPLRS pointers can also be corrected again. **(Warning: This seems highly experimental and not necessary or actually useful!)**

 The tool can also easily dump a mission as LUA file from inside the MIZ, savind just a few seconds of doing it manually.

+You can also strip non-client units from either missions or templates.
+(This is useful for when you want to import squadron templates into a mission that might still contain leftover non-client stuff.)